What Is It?

 How To Participate:

 1.)
-Visit the Stockbridge Library to sign up in-person and receive a 1,000 Books Before Kindergarten Welcome Folder.
+Visit the Stockbridge Library to receive a 1,000 Books Before Kindergarten Welcome Folder.
 This folder contains reading logs to help you keep track of how many books you’ve read and other resources that will help you get started on your reading journey.

 2.)
 Track your progress.
 You or your little one can color one dot on the reading log for every book you have read together.